t4d-gmbh/voter-turnout-in-switzerland/README.md

 We retrieved  the data from the following data sources:

-1. The voter turnouts for the federal elections 2023 (opendata.swiss)
+1. Voter turnouts for the federal elections 2023 (opendata.swiss)
-2. The voter turnouts for the federal elections 2019 (opendata.swiss)
+2. Voter turnouts for the federal elections 2019 (opendata.swiss)
 3. Portraits of the communes (bfs.admin.ch)
 4. Swiss official commune register (bfs.admin.ch)
 5. Statistiques des élections cantonales du 18 avril 2021 (ne.ch)